Save Our Loddon Valley at Hall Farm

-SOLVE Hall Farm believe there are other ways of fulfilling housing need, both nationally and locally.
-Further, we are not convinced that another vast SDL in the South of the Borough is the best option for meeting housing needs.
+SOLVE Hall Farm believe there are better ways of fulfilling housing need, both nationally and locally.

 In order to protect the separation of settlements, development proposals outside of development limits designated in the Managing Development Delivery Local Plan 2014 will be required to comply with Policy CP11 of the Core Strategy and: a) Preserve the character and appearance of the countryside; and b) Not lead to the physical, visual or perceived coalescence of existing settlements.

 Development proposals should conserve and enhance the natural environment and green spaces of the area, specifically: a) Ensure that there no loss of biodiversity and normally provide a net gain.
 Where there is likely to be a loss of biodiversity, development will only be acceptable if mitigation measures can be put in place to ensure there is no net loss of biodiversity, through the creation of likefor-like habitats. b) Take any opportunities to protect, enhance and extend wildlife corridors between existing open spaces and habitats as a means of mitigating the impacts of development on biodiversity. c) Conserve the environment for nocturnal species, through the avoidance of lighting and mitigating the impact of external lighting likely to increase night time human presence. d) Contain measures that will help to mitigate the impacts of, and adapt to, climate change